Creation and History of San Francisco’s 49 Mile Scenic Drive

 - It has expanded out to the southeast part of the City past Mission Dolores (for a while it even went out to The Excelsior and Visitacion Valley, though no more).

 - There have been a few reroutings for prettier sites and less crowded streets (no more waiting in traffic along 19th Ave or to head up to Coit Tower!)

 Today, the Walking version of the route has added Dogpatch and Mission Bay. (get the walking guidebook)

 The Creation of the Totally Cool Seagull Sign

 The original 49 Mile route marker was a black and yellow triangle.
 In 1954 the Down Town Association held a contest to come up with a new design (another successful marketing gimmick—dang they are good).
 More than 100 entrants competed.

 The winner—and still reigning champion—is a white seagull, wing outstretched against a field of blue sky, with orange lettering announcing the route.
 That graphic, designed by local artist Rex May, is recognized all over the world and many visitors refer to the “seagull route.”

-In fact, it’s the seagull street sign is cool and popular that people keep stealing the signs.
+In fact, the seagull street sign is so cool and popular that people keep stealing the signs.
 Stop it!
 You can buy your own gorgeous replica here.